imagej/imagej.github.io/_pages/cookbook/z-functions.md

 Stack-Projections
 -----------------

 A z-series is generally difficult to represent as a 2-D image for publication purposes.
 A montage will allow the 3-D dataset to be visualized in 2-D, but results in each frame being very small.
-There are several ways to "flatten” the 3D stack.
+There are several ways to "flatten" the 3D stack.

 ### Maximum Intensity Z-projection

 Z Project is a method of analyzing a stack by applying different projection methods to the pixels within the stack.
-This process may be used to highlight specific data from the stack and is accessed using *"Image/Stacks/Z Project…"*
+This process may be used to highlight specific data from the stack and is accessed using *"Image/Stacks/Z Project..."*

 When Z Project opens, it prompts for a start and stop slice, which will determine the range of the stack that will be included in the z projection.
 The default for these values is the endpoint slices of the stack.